 The final step before placing it on the market is a warehouse “rest period” for the coffee, to achieve just the right maturity.
 After which, the Coffee Bean packs are ready to be sold and consumed.

 Mixing and Packing Coffee Beans for proprietary brands

-As well as coffee bean products for private label brands, Co.ind also produces them for its own brands Meseta, Carracci, Attibassi and Leoni.
+As well as coffee bean products for private label brands, Co.ind also produces them for its own brands Meseta, Carracci and Attibassi.
 Meseta and Attibassi have become well-established brands in the bar sector, where they offer a wide variety of blends, two of them made from organically grown coffee and sold according to fair trade principles.

 Meseta and Carracci coffee beans are sold on Co.ind’s Capsule House e-commerce channel too, which also offers assorted capsules and ground coffee products sold by the two brands.